August 2023 Cerebellum update:

 THANK YOU for listening to my music.
 It helps more than you'll ever know....
 If anyone would like to help pay for medical bills that aren't covered by insurance, you can donate through PAYPAL THANK YOU so much!

 MY BRAIN - THE WHOLE STORY SO FAR >>>>>>>>>>

 In the summer of 2019, I began experiencing peripheral double vision, and feelings of imbalance.
 I had great vision, but my eyes weren't working together.
 After many tests, (MRI, angiogram, x-rays, CT scans, multiple eye exams and blood work) I finally got an answer.

 In October 2020, I was diagnosed with an extremely rare autoimmune disorder: GAD ataxia (glutamic acid decarboxylase ataxia) Healthy antibodies go rogue and attack tissue in the cerebellum of the brain.
 This leads to imbalance, double vision and ataxia, muscle problems in my right leg/foot.

 Thank God for a wonderful Neuro ophthalmologist who diagnosed the problem through a blood test.
 She had never heard of it.
 Next, I consulted with a Neuro immunologist from Mayo Clinic in Rochester, MN.
 Working together, these two doctors set up immunotherapy treatments for me here in WA.
 Beyond that, I've been on my own because there is so little known on this diagnosis.

 August 2021, I started the IVig treatments where I receive an infusion of healthy antibodies from other people.
 I added acupuncture and Chinese herbs and believe it has helped keep the disease from progressing more than it has.

-Besides the medical treatments, I created a strict exercise schedule of walking 1 mile every day. (retraining my right leg to walk properly) Reading classical music, balance exercises and DANCING to smooth jazz music are the other daily exercises in my routine.
-It's crazy, but I can dance easier than I can walk!
-I also hope to start vision therapy.
-This is a lot of work for someone who feels imbalance and has peripheral double vision, But I know the exercise is making me stronger and healing damage incurred in my brain.
-Now I just have to wait and pray that the IVig treatments are stopping the antibodies from attacking my cerebellum.
+Besides the medical treatments, I created a strict exercise schedule of walking 1 mile every day. (retraining my right leg to walk properly) Reading classical music, balance exercises and dancing to smooth jazz music are the other daily exercises in my routine.
+It's crazy, but I can dance easier than I can walk.
+This is a lot of work for someone who feels imbalance and has peripheral double vision, But I know the exercise is keeping me from further digression.